Barbaridactylus

 Barbaridactylus is a nyctosaurid pterosaur from the Ouled Abdoun Basin of Morocco, a basin that dates back to the Maastrichtian stage of the Late Cretaceous.
 It was published in 2018 by paleontologists Nicholas R. Longrich, David M. Martill, and Brian Andres.
 In the same publication, two other pterosaurs from the same basin were described: Alcione and Simurghia.
 The type and only species is B. grandis.

 Discovery and naming

 All known specimens of Barbaridactylus were uncovered in a 3-year dig that unearthed about 200 pterosaur specimens.
 Its type specimen is FSAC-OB 232, which consists of its right femur, left radius, ulna, humerus, and scapulocoracoid, and partial mandible.
 Four other specimens have been referred to Barbaridactylus, FSAC-OB 8, 9, 10, and 11.
 They are all humeri.

-Barbaridactylus is named after the Barbary Coast of North Africa, and the Greek dactylo, meaning "finger".
-The proper word for "finger" in Ancient Greek however, is daktylos (δάκτυλος).
+According to Longrich, Martill and Andres, Barbaridactylus is named after the Barbary Coast of North Africa, and the Greek dactylo, meaning "finger".
+However, the proper word for "finger" in Ancient Greek is daktylos (δάκτυλος).
 Its specific name, grandis means "great" in Latin.